Suicide Squad (2016 film): Plot

-As Waller and the squad await helicopter extraction, they are attacked by Joker, who learned of Harley's predicament.
-With tech stolen from an A.R.G.U.S. laboratory, Joker disables Harley's bomb, and helps her escape.
-Waller shoots down Joker's helicopter, though Harley survives and rejoins the squad, believing Joker is dead.
+As Waller and the squad await helicopter extraction, they are attacked by the Joker, who learned of Harley's predicament.
+With tech stolen from an A.R.G.U.S. laboratory, the Joker disables Harley's bomb, and helps her escape.
+Waller shoots down the Joker's helicopter, though Harley survives and rejoins the squad, believing the Joker is dead.
 Enchantress captures Waller to regain her heart.
 Deadshot finds Waller's top-secret files and discovers Flag's relationship with Moone.
 The team abandon Flag, sharing a drink in an abandoned bar, where El Diablo reveals his powers and criminal lifestyle led to the deaths of his family.
 Flag relieves the squad of their mission, but realizing they have the opportunity to prove themselves, the group set out to save the city.

 The squad attack Enchantress, while Killer Croc and Flag's platoon of Navy SEALs plant a bomb beneath the subway to kill Incubus.
 El Diablo embraces his pyrokinesis, sacrificing himself to maneuver and keep Incubus in the right spot.
 Enchantress invites the squad to join her, and Harley pretends to be tempted to get close enough to cut out Enchantress's heart.
 Flag crushes her heart, killing her and releasing Moone.
 Waller deducts ten years off each squad member's sentence and fulfill their requests (except for Boomerang, who is instead detained).
-Joker, who is still alive, breaks into Belle Reve and rescues Harley.
+The Joker, who is still alive, breaks into Belle Reve and rescues Harley.

 In a mid-credits scene, Waller meets with Bruce Wayne, who agrees to protect her from the legal consequences of the events in Midway City in exchange for government files on the growing metahuman community.
-He reveals his plans to contact the heroes in the file, including Flash and Aquaman, in order to build his own superhero team.
+He reveals his plans to contact the heroes in the file, including the Flash and Aquaman, in order to build his own superhero team.
 (Note: The story continues in Justice League (2017) and its 2021 director's cut) (Note: The team is identified off-screen as the Justice League.)
 She advises him to stop working late nights, implying she knows Bruce is Batman.
 In response, he tells Waller to shut down Task Force X or he and his "friends" will do it for her.